Shizuka-Yuu/post-gravitational-log/chuseigaku-the-universal-century-has-already-begun/README.md

+### README Overview (Recommended)

+> **Modern Space Politics (Chuseigaku)** is a speculative, metaphor-driven framework for observing structural acceleration in technology, economics, and human agency.
+> Through a three-part narrative arc, it reinterprets contemporary phenomena using mythological and science-fictional language as analytical tools.
+> This repository records not predictions or prescriptions, but an interpretive model for how existing measurement systems lose coherence under computation-driven change.
+> Readers are invited to observe the structure, not to adopt its conclusions.

-### 📘 Reading Notice / Interpretive Framework
+## 📘 Reading Notice / Interpretive Framework (Three-Part Edition)

-> **This repository documents an observational framework, not a predictive or prescriptive doctrine.**
+> **This repository presents a three-part speculative observation, not a doctrine, forecast, or policy proposal.**
 >
-> _Modern Space Politics (Chuseigaku)_ is a speculative, metaphor-driven system of interpretation that records perceived accelerations and structural shifts in contemporary technological, economic, and social systems.
+> _Modern Space Politics (Chuseigaku)_ is a metaphor-driven interpretive framework that examines perceived accelerations and structural shifts in technology, economics, and human agency through a narrative and mythological lens.
 >
-> All references to real individuals, organizations, locations, or technologies are used **symbolically and contextually**, not as factual assertions, endorsements, or quotations of intent.
+> Although this work adopts the format of “logs,” “analysis,” and “declarations,” these forms are **literary and conceptual devices**, not claims of objective measurement or insider knowledge.
 >
-> Scientific, economic, and political terms appearing in this text may be employed **analogically rather than literally**.
-Expressions such as “infinite,” “particle,” “deployment,” or “awakening” describe **relative scale changes, qualitative transitions, or experiential phenomena**, not formal claims subject to empirical verification.
+> References to real individuals, corporations, nations, technologies, dates, or numerical values are employed **symbolically, allegorically, or contextually**.
+They do **not** represent factual assertions, predictions, endorsements, or statements of intent by the referenced entities.
 >
-> This work does **not** propose policy, ideology, financial advice, or technological forecasts.
-It should be read as:
+> Scientific, economic, and political terminology within this text may be used **analogically rather than literally**.
+Expressions such as “particles,” “infinite,” “deployment,” “singularity,” or “awakening” describe **qualitative transitions, shifts in scale, or experiential thresholds**, not empirically testable claims.
 >
-> - an interpretive lens
+> The three parts should be read as a continuous conceptual arc:
 >
-> - a conceptual log
+> - **Part 1** frames the loss of existing measurement systems and the onset of acceleration.
 >
-> - or a form of speculative systems thought
+> - **Part 2** explores divergence, selection, and asymmetric adaptation within that acceleration.
 >
+> - **Part 3** adopts a declarative and mythic tone to illustrate irreversible separation and commitment.
 >
-> Agreement, disagreement, or belief is neither expected nor required.
+>
+> This progression reflects a **change in narrative mode**, not an escalation from analysis to advocacy.
+>
+> This work does **not** offer financial advice, technological roadmaps, political ideology, or guidance for action.
+Agreement, belief, or rejection are unnecessary.
+>
-> The reader is invited only to **observe**.
+> The reader is invited only to **observe the structure**, not to accept its conclusions.

 ### chuseigaku-the-universal-century-has-already-begun
 ### 現代宙政学――宇宙世紀はすでに始まっている

+[Repository Structure]

 > - `Part 1.md` (日本語)
 >